ioaviator/CDE_Bootcamp/README.md

 DB_PORT=5432
 ```

-- Grant permission to the scripts
+- Grant permission to the script

 ```
 chmod +x csv_to_database.sh
 ```
-- Run the file
+- Run the script
 ```
 ./csv_to_database.sh
 ```
 ### Running SQL Scripts
 - Navigate to sql directory
 - The directory contains a .sql file which contains SQL queries